How Often To Water Hostas?

 Watering hostas in pots

-Check the potting soil for moisture several times a week when it is not raining.
-Once it is more than 1 inch dry, water with at least 1 gallon of water.
+Check the potting soil for moisture weekly.
+Once more than 1 inch dry, water with at least 1 gallon.

 To avoid overheating, place the pot in full shade and mulch the surface.